jet/dotnet-templates/README.md

 - [`eqxwebcs`](equinox-web-csharp/README.md) - Boilerplate for an ASP .NET Core Web App, with an associated storage-independent Domain project _ported to C#_.
 - [`eqxprojector`](equinox-projector/README.md) - Boilerplate for a CosmosDb ChangeFeedProcessor, with optional projection to Apache Kafka and associated consumer logic.
 - [`eqxtestbed`](equinox-testbed/README.md) - Host that allows running back-to-back benchmarks when prototyping models, using different stores and/or store configuration parameters.
+- [`eqxetl`](equinox-etl/README.md) - Boilerplate for a CosmosDb ChangeFeedProcessor that traverses each document in a source store, filtering/enriching/mapping to Events to be written (consistently) into an `Equinox.Cosmos` store.

 ## How to use